CLABdv/jsclsq/README.md

 # make-your-own-coloured-squares
-Select a canvas size and then draw coloured squares on it.
+Select a canvas size and then draw coloured squares of a selected size ontop of the canvas.
+Choose where to put the coloured squares by using W-A-S-D or arrow keys to move around, then press spacebar to confirm the location choice and put down a coloured square.